arroweffect/plausible-proxy-worker/README.md

 # Plausible Proxy Worker

-A Cloudflare Workers-based proxy for Plausible Analytics that allows you to serve analytics from your own domain, improving data collection reliability by avoiding ad-blockers and privacy extensions.
+A scalable Cloudflare Workers-based proxy for Plausible Analytics that serves multiple client websites from a single deployment using the `analytics.<client>.com` pattern.

 ## Overview

-This worker acts as a first-party proxy between your website and Plausible Analytics, routing requests through your own domain (e.g., `analytics.yourdomain.com`) instead of directly to `plausible.io`.
+This worker acts as a first-party proxy between your websites and Plausible Analytics, routing requests through client-specific subdomains (e.g., `analytics.bullingtonconsulting.com`) instead of directly to `plausible.io`.
 This approach:

 - **Bypasses ad-blockers** that commonly block third-party analytics scripts
 - **Improves data accuracy** by avoiding browser privacy features that block cross-origin requests
+- **Scales to multiple clients** with a single worker deployment
 - **Maintains privacy** while ensuring complete analytics coverage
-- **Reduces script loading failures** caused by network-level blocking
+- **Automatically handles CORS** for both apex and www domains

 ## How It Works